at-mlops/mlflow-training/prerequisites.md

 python src/mlflow_training/test_env.py
 ```

-Now you should be able to select the right kernel for your IDE and jupyter notebooks: `mlflow-training`
+Now you should be able to select the right kernel for your IDE and jupyter notebooks: `mlflow-training` or `.venv`

 ## Test MLflow installation